renerocksai/rrisc/docs/fpgafun.md

-# The CPU in action on the FPGA board
+# Becoming real: The CPU in action on an FPGA board

+**Note:** If you're not interested in the details, there is a [video](https://youtu.be/Ecf-VYi4tbY) at the end of the page.

 All the RRISC CPU's components and the RRISC assembler have now reached a level where they can be used to write real programs and run them on real hardware, utilizing a Xilinx FPGA.